lackofbindings/ORLModules/README.md

     "self"
 }
 ```
+See the [Modules Directory](Packages/com.lackofbindings.orlmodules/Runtime/Modules/) for all available modules.

-See the official [ORL Shader Generator documentation](https://shaders.orels.sh/docs/generator/development-basics) for more info.
+See the official [ORL Shader Generator documentation](https://shaders.orels.sh/docs/generator/development-basics) for more info info on building your own shaders.